No. 2 Flying Training School RAF: Fourth & Fifth formations (1953 and 1970)

 As a result of the Korean War there was an increase in demand for pilots and No. 2 FTS re-formed on 1 March 1953 at RAF Cluntoe in Northern Ireland, with Prentices and Harvards.
 It moved to RAF Hullavington in Wiltshire on 1 June 1954, equipped with Percival Provosts and Chipmunks.

 In 1955, it became the first school in the world to offer ab-initio training on jet aircraft when it introduced the Hunting Percival Jet Provost T.1 to a selected group of students.
 The experiment led the way to the introduction of the Jet Provost to all RAF flying training schools.
 On 18 November 1957, the school moved to RAF Syerston in Nottinghamshire and in December of that year was renamed No. 2 (Basic) Flying Training School, until it disbanded on 16 January 1970.
 However, the same day the Primary Flying School at RAF Church Fenton was renamed No. 2 FTS.
 Equipped with Chipmunks, a Bulldog section was added in 1973 which operated as the Royal Navy Elementary Flying Training School (RNEFTS).
 No. 2 FTS disbanded on 2 December 1974, although the RNEFTS transferred to the control of No. 1 FTS at RAF Linton-on-Ouse.

 Sixth formation (1976)

 On 31 March 1976, the school was reformed as No. 2 (Advanced) Flying Training School at RAF Ternhill in Shropshire, to provide advanced training to helicopter pilots.
-On 8 October 1976, it moved to nearby RAF Shawbury to become No. 2 FTS once again, where it took over control of the Central Air Traffic Control School as well as continuing to train helicopter pilots and crewman at both basic and advanced levels.
+On 8 October 1976, it moved to nearby RAF Shawbury to become No. 2 FTS once again, where it took over control of the Central Air Traffic Control School RAF as well as continuing to train helicopter pilots and crewman at both basic and advanced levels.

 On 30 March 1997, No. 2 FTS was disbanded and was replaced at Shawbury by the Defence Helicopter Flying School, which now trains helicopter pilots for all three British armed services.